yycyuchen/Vegetarian/docs/final.md

 <br />

 ##### ***3. Mutton Distribution***
 In order to give Jackson a penalty, we set up a mutton next to the "carrot path".
 If Jackson, a vegetarian, picks up mutton, he will deduct points.
 Because the map we set up is 20* 50.
 In order to ensure that mutton and carrot do not appear on the same grid, we check the surrounding grids before setting up the mutton.
 As you can see in the image below.
 We take mutton as the center and confirm that no carrots will be placed on the eight grids around it which indices are -21, -20, -19, -1, +1, +19, +20, +21.
 This prevents mutton and carrot from appearing on the same grid.
 In addition, we will also pay attention to the ratio of mutton to carrot.
 We make sure that mutton will not be too much and the agent will lose a lot of points.
 We will also ensure that there are too few muttons so that the agent has no chance to encounter mutton and cannot learn.
-Therefore, when we set the ratio of the number of muttons to the number of carrots to 3:4, the distribution of muttons is the best.
+Therefore, when we set the ratio of the number of muttons to the number of carrots to be same, the distribution of muttons is the best.

 <div style="text-align:left;">
 <img src="./image/final_mul.png" height="30%" width="20%" />